Every term, the Creative Crew members choose a new "Phrase of the Fortnight" which they share with each class from

 French Learning This Half Term

-Below are some images of some of the learning that has taken place in November and December.
+Below are images of some of the learning that has taken place in September and October 2022.

-We held a postcard competition across the year groups which was judged by Creative Crew.
+We held a poster competition across the year groups which was judged by Creative Crew.
+Pupils were asked to create posters about a French-speaking country, city or region.
+The results were announced at our French Day celebration assembly.
 Here are some of our lovely entries.

 The 2013 National Curriculum for Modern Foreign Languages aims to ensure that all children: